fornwall/advent-of-code/README.md

 This repository contains solutions to [Advent of Code](https://adventofcode.com/) problems in Rust.

 # Libraries
-The `solve(day, part, input)` library function is published on these package repositories:
+The `solve(year, day, part, input)` library function is published on these package repositories:

 - [crates.io](https://crates.io/crates/advent-of-code) for the Rust library.
-- [npm](https://www.npmjs.com/package/advent-of-code-wasm) for a Node.js library using WebAssembly built by [wasm-pack](https://rustwasm.github.io/wasm-pack/).
+- [npm](https://www.npmjs.com/package/advent-of-code-wasm) for a Node.js library using WebAssembly built with [wasm-pack](https://rustwasm.github.io/wasm-pack/).
-- [PyPi](https://pypi.org/project/advent-of-code) for a Python library using [PyO3](https://pyo3.rs/) and built with [cibuildwheel](https://cibuildwheel.readthedocs.io/).
+- [PyPi](https://pypi.org/project/advent-of-code) for a Python library using [PyO3](https://pyo3.rs/) built with [cibuildwheel](https://cibuildwheel.readthedocs.io/).

 ```rust
 fn todo() {}